Gregory and Galaxy may be in the barn or grazing in the field.

 Llama And Alpacas

-Tiggy our llama looks different from ET, Baby and Chico the alpacas.
+Tiggy our llama looks different from Baby the alpaca.
 Can you spot the difference?

 Our lovely collection of ducks can be viewed up close.